2006 Goody's 250: Background

 The Goody's 250 was the 21st out of 35 scheduled stock car races of the 2006 NASCAR Busch Series.
 It was held on July 22, 2006 at Martinsville Speedway, in Martinsville, Virginia, a short track that holds NASCAR races.
 The standard track at Martinsville Speedway is a four-turn, 0.526 mi oval.
 Its turns are banked at eleven degrees, and neither the front stretch (the location of the finish line) nor the back stretch is banked.

 Before the race, Kevin Harvick led the Drivers' Championship with 3,092 points, with Carl Edwards in second and Clint Bowyer third.
 Denny Hamlin and J. J. Yeley were fourth and fifth, and Greg Biffle, Paul Menard, Kyle Busch, Johnny Sauter and Kenny Wallace rounded out the top ten.
-This was the first Busch Series race to be held at Martinsville since October 1994, and it had been speculated the race would be held under night conditions with a temporary lighting system installed at the track, but it was held in the afternoon instead.
+This was the first Busch Series race to be held at Martinsville since October 1994, and it had been planned the race would be held under night conditions with a temporary lighting system installed at the track, but it was held in the afternoon instead.

 Two drivers chose to make a one-off return to NASCAR at the race.
 Three-time Winston Cup Series champion Darrell Waltrip drove the No. 99 Michael Waltrip Racing car by gaining his wife Stevie's permission after his younger brother Michael Waltrip asked if he wanted to race.
 Since his car was 16th in the Owner's Championship, Waltrip earned an automatic qualifying berth for the event.
 Despite winning eleven times at Martinsville in the Nextel Cup Series, the Goody's 250 marked Waltrip's first appearance at the track in the Busch Series.
 Waltrip said he was entering the race because of his belief he could be competitive: "I’m going to come in there, I’ve got the latest and greatest equipment and Michael’s bunch is excited, I’m pumped and I think we’ll have a lot of fun."
 1992 NASCAR Busch Series Rookie of the Year and two-time Nextel Cup winner Ricky Craven returned to drive the No. 14 car owned by FitzBradshaw Racing.
 However, unlike Waltrip, Craven needed to qualify since both FitzBradshaw cars were not within the top-thirty placings in the Owners' Championship.
 Other drivers returning to compete in the Busch Series included Burney Lamar and Boris Said.